Need for Speed Payback

 Need for Speed Payback is a 2017 racing video game developed by Ghost Games and published by Electronic Arts.
 It was released for PlayStation 4, Windows, and Xbox One on November 10, 2017.
 It is the 23rd installment in the Need for Speed series.
+The campaign of Payback revolves around a crew of racers working together to bring down a cartel named "The House", who control Fortune Valley, the game's take on Las Vegas, Nevada.

 Upon release, Payback received mixed reviews from critics, who welcomed the return of offline gameplay modes, but criticized the game's loot box mechanics and use of microtransactions.
 The game was succeeded by Need for Speed Heat in 2019.

 Gameplay

-Need for Speed Payback is a racing game set in an open world environment of Fortune Valley; a fictional version of Las Vegas, Nevada.
+Need for Speed Payback is a racing game set in the open world environment of Fortune Valley; a fictional version of Las Vegas, Nevada.
 It is focused on "action driving" and has three playable characters (each with different sets of skills) working together to pull off action movie-like sequences.
-In contrast with the previous game, it also features a 24-hour day-night cycle.
-Unlike the 2015 Need for Speed reboot, Payback includes an offline single-player mode.
+The game features an offline single-player mode.
+Unlike the 2015 Need for Speed reboot, Payback features a 24-hour day-night cycle.
+Numerous activities are available throughout Fortune Valley for players to complete, including speed traps, speed zones, long jumps, billboard smashes, and drift zones, and players can collect casino chips scattered across the map.

-Payback features a total of 74 vehicles with downloadable contents.
-Toyota, Scion and Ferrari are not involved in the game due to licensing issues.
-However, the Subaru BRZ appears in the game.
-Aston Martin, Audi, Buick, Jaguar, Koenigsegg, Land Rover, Mercury, Pagani, and Plymouth make their return after their absence from the 2015 installment, while Alfa Romeo, Infiniti, Mini and Pontiac were added via downloadable content.
+Events include street races and drag races, both handled by Tyler, off-road races and drift events, both handled by Mac, and runner work, which is handled by Jess, all of which rewards players with bank and REP. Before starting an event, "side bets" are given to players which give them extra bank in exchange for some if they complete it.
+Unlike previous installments, where police chases are a staple of the series, players do not accumulate "heat" after completing events, and police cars do not roam the map in search of players.
+Police chases are instead triggered by scripted events during the campaign and pursuit boxes found around Fortune Valley.
+Previously, Rav was able to contact the player regarding abandoned cars scattered across the map during a given time period, which would also trigger police chases; if the player manages to return to a safehouse with the car, they will be able to keep it.
+This made the Ford Crown Victoria Police Interceptor playable, the first time since Need for Speed Rivals that a police car was a playable vehicle.
+Abandoned car rotations ended shortly before Need for Speed Heats release.